spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/04-eks.md

 To create an AWS cloud account, provide a name and a description for the account and follow the steps below based on the account type desired:

 * Access Credentials
     - In the AWS console, create a role with all the four policies created in the previous step.
-Assign this role to the root user or the IAM user to be used from Spectro Cloud.
+Assign this role to the root user or the IAM user to be used from Palette.
-    - In Spectro Cloud, provide the access key and secret key for the user.
+    - In Palette, provide the access key and secret key for the user.
 * Security Token Service(STS)
     - In the AWS console, create a new IAM role called using the following options:
       - Trusted Entity Type: Another AWS account